A lot can go wrong on a cruise, but Vanessa Williams’ Bahamas vacation on NCL’s Norwegian Sky had more than its fair share of problems.

 Still, a bottle of wine and a $150 credit seem like a genuine effort to make things right.
 And NCL didn’t just slap together its apology letter.
 It took some time to research her grievance, and the letter is written in the English language, not cut and pasted by someone in the boiler room of the Norwegian Sky.

-Should I mediate this case?
+Should my advocacy team and I mediate this case?
 Survey says …

 We had almost 700 responses, even though the site was down for a good part of the morning.
 Wow.
 86 percent say “no.”